seanrcollings/arc/docs/docs/usage/parameters/options.md

-An *arc* option is a (usually optional) parameter that is refernced by name on the command line.
+An *arc* option is a (usually optional) parameter that is referenced by name on the command line.

 We can take the example from the [previous page](./arguments.md) and convert both of the arguments to options by only adding 2 characters:
 ```py title="examples/parameter_option.py"